Top places to live in Buckinghamshire Long Crendon

 On the high street, The Churchill Arms serves decent Thai food, while The Angel, on Bicester Road, looks like a pub but is actually a fine-dining restaurant (the weekday lunch deals are fantastic value).
 It has B&B rooms if you want to try (the area) before you buy.
 There’s also some superlative gastropubs in the surrounding villages.
 In Easington, The Mole & Chicken has gorgeous views from its terrace (go on a summer evening and look out for Prince William, who’s been known to stop by for a pint).
 The Hundred of Ashendon (in Ashendon as it happens) is a super-cool Bib Gourmand-winner run by an ex St John chef, while The Pointer in Brill is another awards-magnet.
 Finally, NORSK, a 10 minute drive away in Haddenham, is a stylish, Scandi-inspired café and lifestyle store, with modern menus, slick service and chic interiors and gifts.

 There’s a small square in the village centre with a Bestbuy and a butcher, and you can pick up homemade bread, veg, dairy etc from the farm shop at Long Crendon Manor, which is just past the square.
+Near the manor you’ll also find the showroom of sustainable wedding dress designer Jessica Turner Designs (a runner-up in the 2021 Muddy Awards) and, on the outskirts of the village, Muddy Award-winning (and super-cool) co-working hairdressers Unit Hair in a bright, airy loft space.
 You’ll need to head five minutes down the road into market town Thame for a big supermarket (there’s a decent Waitrose there), plus a Tuesday street market and a clutch of good indie shops.

 There isn’t much in Crendon itself and the bus service is limited so you’ll need a car to make the most of your surroundings.
 Waddesdon Manor, the Rothschild house and gardens, is 20 minutes away and provides your hearty walks and fine art fixes.
 Also 20 minutes away but a somewhat different proposition is that glittering palace of designer delights, Bicester Village.
 Oxford with its historic buildings, world-class Ashmolean museum and shiny modern Westgate Centre (if you’re going to eat in a shopping mall, make it this one – the roof terrace restaurants are great) is a 30 minute drive, while closer to home, the picture-perfect village of Brill is a 10 minute drive and its famous hilly common, presided over by a 17th century windmill, is a locals’ favourite spot for burning off some energy.